Backtracking strategies for accelerated descent methods with smooth composite objectives: Introduction

 In the case of strongly convex objective functionals, improved linear convergence rates are expected.
-Recalling the composite problem \eqref{composite:opt}, the case of strongly convex components $f$ has firstly been considered for projected gradient descent in \cite{Nesterov2004} and recently generalised in the monograph by Chambolle and Pock \cite{ChambollePock2016} where a general variant of FISTA (which we will denote in this work by GFISTA) allowing both $f$ and $g$ to be strongly convex has been studied.
-For that, linear convergence rates have rigorously been shown, encompassing the ones holding for standard FISTA in the non-strongly convex case.
-For its practical application, GFISTA requires an estimate of the Lipschitz constant of $\nabla f$, which paves the way for the design of robust and fast backtracking strategies similar to the ones described above.
+Recalling the composite problem \eqref{composite:opt}, the case of a strongly convex component $f$ has firstly been considered for projected gradient descent in \cite{Nesterov2004} and, more recently, extended by Chambolle and Pock \cite{ChambollePock2016} to the case of strongly convex$f$ and $g$.
+In this work, we will denote this general FISTA algorithm by GFISTA.
+For GFISTA, linear convergence rates have rigorously been shown, encompassing the quadratic ones of plain FISTA in the non-strongly convex case.
+For its practical application, GFISTA requires an estimate of the Lipschitz constant $L_f$, which paves the way for the design of robust and fast backtracking strategies similar to the ones described above.
 We address this problem in this work.